Kelly Craft: 2020

 On August 13, 2020, Craft celebrated the announcement of diplomatic relations between the United Arab Emirates and Israel, calling it “a huge win” for Trump and for the world, saying that the diplomatic ties show “just how hungry for peace we all are in this world,” and saying that Mideast countries understand the need “to stand firm against a regime that is the number one state sponsor of terrorism”—Iran.
+Trump's senior adviser Jared Kushner, in his 2022 memoir Breaking History, credited Craft with both helping refine an urgently created UN Security Counsel resolution proposal calling for endorsing the Abraham Accords approach — meant to foreclose a concerning competing resolution proposal that had been created to scuttle the US peace plan, and with lobbying all of the US contacts at each UN Security Council member country.
+This led to Germany, France, the UK, and the Dominican Republic supporting the US proposal, while China, Vietnam, and Niger said they would abstain.
+The gambit worked, and the anti-Abraham Accords proposal was shelved indefinitely.

-Speaking about Iran and the US desire to restore UN sanctions against it and extend an embargo to arms sales to the country in 2020, Craft said: "History is replete of tragedies of appeasing regimes such as this one, that for decades have kept its own people under its thumb.
+Speaking about Iran and the US desire to restore UN s against it and extend an embargo to arms sales to the country in 2020, Craft said: "History is replete of tragedies of appeasing regimes such as this one, that for decades have kept its own people under its thumb.
 The Trump administration has no fear in standing in limited company on this matter, in light of the unmistakable truth guiding our actions.
 I only regret that other members of this [Security Council] have lost their way, and now find themselves standing in the company of terrorists."
 She also wrote a September 20, 2021, letter to the President of the UN Security Council, pressing her point on sanctions.
 Speaking at the US State Department in September 2020, she said: "As we have in the past, we will stand alone to protect peace and security at all times.
 We don’t need a cheering section to validate our moral compass."